 The state of Transnistria declared (and fought for) its independence from Moldova in 1990.
-Now, it celebrates Independence Day each 2 September each day... despite the fact that Moldova, most other countries, and the United Nations don't recognise its independence.
+Now, it celebrates Independence Day on 2 September... despite the fact that Moldova, most other countries and the United Nations don't recognise its independence.

-Still, that doesn't stop Transnistria's capital, Tiraspol, from going big with the festivities: a Soviet-style military parade, street BBQs and parties late into the night.
-Its certainly a unique travel experience.
+Still, that doesn't stop Transnistria's capital, Tiraspol, from going big with the festivities: a Soviet-style military parade, street barbecues and parties late into the night.
+It's certainly a unique travel experience.

 Politics aside, Transnistria's close proximity to Moldova (and Ukraine) makes it an ideal destination for travellers hoping to discover the last undiscovered territories of Europe.

 Moldova's capital, Chisinau, is well worth a few days of your time, especially if you're interested in the country's Soviet past.
 Go further into the countryside to discover Moldova's many monasteries – the Old Orhei is a must-see.

 Oktoberfest has October right there in the title, but Bavaria's beer-based merriment actually begins around the third week of September.
 So, why not get there early?

 Over the two-week festival, you can expect endless opportunities for eating German pretzels, wurstl (sausage) and knodel (potato pancakes), hop from tent to tent tasting the best in German beer, dress up in traditional dirndl dresses or lederhose, enjoy a carnival ride, toast your new-found drunken friends (it's a friendly festival) and simply dance the night away.